 As usual, Dwayne Johnson, the man formerly known as The Rock, brings a considerable amount of goodwill to the table.
 Here, playing the legendary Hercules, he finds a role that he easily steps into.
 Hercules, directed by Brett Ratner (the Rush Hour trilogy), is based on the graphic novel Hercules: The Thracian Wars which was written by Steve Moore, and tells the story of Hercules the man – not the son of the Greek god Zeus.

-We are quick to discover that Herc’s famous twelve labours were rather exaggerated.
-The Hydra, for example, wasn’t a multi-headed serpent but a gang of ordinary men dressed as beasts.
+We are quick to discover that Herc’s famous twelve labours were rather exaggerated stories.
+The hydra, for example, wasn’t a multi-headed serpent but a gang of ordinary men dressed as beasts.
 Hercules it seems is simply a beefy mercenary whose tale has grown with every deed, encouraged by his colourful band of followers.
 Indeed, Hercules’ fellowship of fighters is a goofy bunch of one-note characters defined by weapons of choice and general demeanour.
-Ian McShane has hearty fun as Amphiaraus however, a man who may or may not be able to predict his own death.
+The cast seems to be having a good time however, notably Ian McShane who has hearty fun as Amphiaraus, a man who may or may not be able to predict his own death.

 The action is plentiful, and not afraid to show blood – although I wouldn’t call it gory.
-There’s good humour and best of all the film knows it’s a B-grade adventure and runs with it, creating a genuine crowd-pleaser that’s sure to catch audiences off-guard.
-Switch the brain off and have some fun with this swords-and-sandals adventure!
+There’s good humour and best of all the film knows it’s a B-grade adventure and runs with it.
+Yes, it’s relatively mindless, but there’s a market for this sort of movie – simply switch the brain off to enjoy this swords-and-sandals adventure.